By Dennis Hartley

 Owen and Watts: Lawyers, guns and money.

-Director Tykwer, best-known for his hyper-kinetic cult thriller Run Lola Run, seems a bit at odds with himself here.
-He appears to be paying homage to the smartly-written, Byzantine and deliberately paced political paranoia thrillers of the 1970s, like Three Days of the Condor and Day of the Jackal, yet he also employs structural elements more akin to the logic-defying, action-driven escapades of a James Bond/Jason Bourne adventure (an imaginatively mounted shoot-out in New York’s Guggenheim art museum is exciting from a purely cinematic standpoint, yet seems in-congruent with the rest of the narrative).
+Director Tykwer, best-known for his hyper-kinetic cult thriller Run Lola Run, seems at odds with himself.
+He appears to be paying homage to the smartly-written, Byzantine and deliberately paced political paranoia thrillers of the 1970s, like Three Days of the Condor and Day of the Jackal, yet he also employs structural elements more akin to the logic-defying, action-driven escapades of a James Bond/Jason Bourne adventure (an imaginatively mounted shoot-out in New York’s Guggenheim is exciting from a purely cinematic standpoint, yet suffers incongruity with the rest of the narrative).

 The timing of the film’s release is interesting, in light of the current banking crisis and the plethora of financial scandals.
 From what I understand, screenwriter Eric Singer (no relation to the drummer from Kiss) based certain elements of the story on the real-life B.C.C.I. scandal.
 I predict that this will become the ubiquitous new trend in screen villains-the R. Allen Stanfords and Bernie Madoffs seem heaven-sent to replace Middle-Eastern terrorists as the Heavies du Jour for action thrillers.
 You can take that to the bank.